Health Savings Account - Frequently Asked Questions

 Employer contributions to an employee’s HSA are excludable from the employee’s gross income, up to the maximum contribution limit for that employee.
 Although the employee cannot deduct the employer’s HSA contributions, the contributions are not taxable to the employee nor are they subject to withholding from wages for income tax or other employment taxes.
 HSA contributions by employers are considered a type of benefit, and are therefore, tax-deductible for the employer.

 Individuals between the ages of 55 and 64 may make catch up contributions.
-In 2016, the catch up contribution is $1,000.
+The catch up contribution is $1,000.
 This amount remains the same for subsequent years.

 Your spouse may make a catch up contribution as well.
 In accordance with IRS regulations, Central Valley Community Bank will set up a separate account for this purpose.